 Remember the Cost Behind Each Beat

 Pricing isn’t only about the market — it’s also about whether you’re profitable.
 Factor in your time, software and the polish each beat needs to compete; a well-mixed beat sells better, which is why understanding EQ and compression fundamentals protects your pricing power.
+Presentation matters too — even a great beat undersells if buyers can’t find it, so tagging your beats well drives the discovery that justifies your prices.
 Then connect pricing to your wider plan in how to sell beats online and how to make money selling beats.

 Frequently Asked Questions